ppy/osu-wiki/wiki/Medals/en.md

 ## Hush-Hush

-The **Beatmap Packs medals** are "secret" medals that are being awarded upon pulling up certain specific feats, such as clearing a particular beatmap under some peculiar circumstances or setting down a score with an unusual mod combination.
-Although at first it may appear that there are no clear-cut instructions as to how the Hush-Hush medals could be unlocked, there are some hints that are being put around to guide all the curious medal hunters in their sleuth as follows:
+**Hush-Hush medals** are "secret" medals that are being awarded by pulling up very specific feats, which are not explicitly told to the player (hence the name).
+These feats can range anywhere from completing a beatmap under peculiar circumstances to setting a score with an unusual mod combination.
+Despite their secretive nature, there are hints laying around to help all the curious medal hunters in their sleuth as follows:

 - The name of the medals themselves,
 - The medals' brief description, and
 - The *flair text* <!-- https://twitter.com/ephemeralis/status/1068054191602638850 --> of the medals (if any), viewable by hovering over the corresponding medals' card.

-As the Hush-Hush medals are meant to be a secret achievement of some sort, the list below will note out the *description and flair text* of the medals instead of the exact method of getting them.
-However, players are [welcomed to work together in order to figure out how to obtain all the Hush-Hush medals out there](https://osu.ppy.sh/home/news/2016-08-17-new-hush-hush-medals).
+As the Hush-Hush medals are meant to be a secret achievement of some sort, the list below will note out the *description and flair text* of the medals instead of the exact method of getting them; however, players are [welcomed to work together in order to figure out how to obtain all the Hush-Hush medals out there](https://osu.ppy.sh/home/news/2016-08-17-new-hush-hush-medals).

-### List of obtainable Hush-Hush medals
+### Obtainable Hush-Hush medals

 | Medal name | Description/Flair text |
 | :-- | :-- |